Motion-Plane-Adaptive Inter Prediction in 360-Degree Video Coding: Performance Evaluation

 \subsection{Rate-Distortion Analysis}

 Table~\ref{table:bd-table} displays the rate savings that are achieved by MPA-VVC with respect to the baseline VTM-14.2 for each test sequence and quality metric.
-The upper section shows the results if MPA-MVP is disabled (MPA-MVP=OFF), while the lower section shows the results if MPA-MVP is enabled (MPA-MVP=ON).
+For each quality metric, the left column shows the results if MPA-MVP is disabled (MPA-MVP=OFF), while the right column shows the results if MPA-MVP is enabled (MPA-MVP=ON).
 Negative values (black) represent actual rate savings with respect to the baseline, positive values (red) represent increases in rate.
 Bold entries represent the best compression efficiency (lowest BD-rate) among the tested codecs.

 Our proposed MPA-VVC achieves significant rate savings across all quality metrics and in both MPA-MVP configurations.
-For MPA-MVP=OFF, average rate savings of 1.06\% based on PSNR, 1.06\% based on WS-PSNR and 1.07\% based on S-PSNR-NN are achieved.
-With the introduction of MPA-MVP, average rate savings further increase by around 0.50\% to 1.72\% based on PSNR, 1.56\% based on WS-PSNR and 1.55\% based on S-PSNR-NN.
+For MPA-MVP=OFF, average rate savings of 0.64\% based on PSNR, 0.90\% based on WS-PSNR and 0.92\% based on S-PSNR-NN are achieved.
+With the introduction of MPA-MVP, average rate savings considerably increase to 1.72\% based on PSNR, 1.56\% based on WS-PSNR and 1.55\% based on S-PSNR-NN.

-With respect to end-to-end quality metrics, average rate savings of 1.24\% and 1.80\% are achieved with MPA-MVP=OFF and ON, respectively.
-The BD-rate results for the two dynamic viewports support the positive impression with average rate savings of 1.03\% and 1.30\% for MPA-MVP=OFF, and 1.46\% and 1.91\% for MPA-MVP=ON.
+With respect to end-to-end quality metrics, average rate savings of 1.07\% and 1.80\% are achieved with MPA-MVP=OFF and ON, respectively.
+The BD-rate results for the two dynamic viewports support the positive impression with average rate savings of 0.84\% and 1.22\% for MPA-MVP=OFF, and 1.46\% and 1.91\% for MPA-MVP=ON.

 Remarkably, the highest overall rate savings with 3.96\% based on PSNR, 3.40\% based on WS-PSNR and 3.42\% based on S-PSNR-NN for MPA-MVP=ON are achieved for the sequence \textit{Landing2}, which features rich rotational and translational camera motion that is not aligned with the ground surface.
 This shows that the motion planes of MPA are able to better replicate some of the motion characteristics of 360-degree video than the classical translational and affine motion models despite the camera motion not being aligned to the available motion planes.
 Fig.~\ref{fig:rd-plots:landing2} shows the corresponding rate-distortion curves based on PSNR (solid) and WS-PSNR (dashed), where it is visible that for higher QP values, MPA-VVC achieves coding gains mainly through an improved quality, while for lower QP values, MPA-VVC achieves coding gains mainly through a reduced rate.